kamilburda/batcher/docs/sections/Known Issues.md

 When saving presets for a custom action, some arguments are currently not saved.
 These include fonts, brushes, palettes, gradients and patterns.

+For the built-in Color Balance and Hue-Saturation actions, non-default blend mode or opacity values below 100 will not produce the same results as the corresponding tools in GIMP due to a technical limitation.